We Used to Be Friends

 open/close all folders

-- If there's going to be an X1999 example, it ought to be Kamui and Fuma.
+- More importantly, Kamui and Fuma.
 They were best friends as children, and destined to be on opposite sides of the battle for the future of mankind.
 Whichever side Kamui chose, Fuma would automatically take the empty seat on the opposite side as a substitute "Kamui".

 - Ash Ketchum and Gary Oak of Pokémon fame.
 They were good friends and neighbors when they were very young.
 It's explained that they fought over a Poke Ball they found and broke it, and stopped being friends over it.
 It turns out each kept his half of the Poke Ball, and they are on better terms again.